-In early 2019, San Francisco State University had 87 students go through a painful study exploring different neck and head positions.
+In early 2019, San Francisco State University recruited 87 students to explore painful neck positions.

 Not surprisingly, 92% of the students could not turn their heads nearly as far from the forward head posture.